 • Delete duplicates and outdated files.

-• Move essential documents to encrypted, eco-friendly cloud services.
+• Transfer important documents to secure green cloud services.

 • Back up photos to an external drive to reduce cloud usage.